 As at

-30 Sep.
-2021 31 Dec.
-2020 30 Sep.
-2020
+31 Mar.
+2022 31 Dec.
+2021 31 Mar.
+2021

-\$95,270 \$97,229 \$139,494
+\$98,549 \$95,193 \$97,096

-The impairment testing of goodwill was conducted for the cash-generating unit of diodes on 30 September 2021.
-This recoverable amount has been determined based on a value in use calculation using cash flow projections from financial budgets approved by management.
-The projected cash flows have been updated to reflect the change in demand for products and the going concern assumption for the unit.
-As the development of one of the cash generating units in the diodes business group was not as well as expected, the expected model of future economic benefit has been changed.
-Also, it did not continue to generate net cash inflow.
-Therefore, the cash generating unit recognized impairment loss in the amount of \$40,916 thousand against goodwill allocated for the year ended 2020.
-For the rest of the cash generating units in the diodes business group, the pre-tax discount rate applied to cash flow projections in 2020 was between 10.5% and 16.2%, and the growth rate was the same as the long-term average growth rate for the industry.
+The impairment testing of goodwill was conducted for the cash-generating unit of diodes on 31 March 2022.
+This recoverable amount has been determined based on a value in use calculation using cash flow projections from five-year financial budgets approved by management.
+The projected cash flows have been updated to reflect the change in demand for products.
+For the rest of the cash generating units in the diodes business group, the pre-tax discount rate applied to cash flow projections in 2021 was between 11.75% and 14.81%, and the growth rate was the same as the long-term average growth rate for the industry.
 Based on the result of this analysis, management did not identify an impairment for goodwill which was allocated to this cash-generating unit.